Taylor25et/HW9-ReadMe-Generator/README.md

 - [Questions](#questions)

 ## Installation
 To get started clone the code from this repo into your desired project.
 Inside of the terminal of your code editor paste ‘npm install’ and press Enter.
-After installed you can use command ‘node index.js’ to start the prompts. <br> **Please note that the file title index.js is used in this application to avoid conflicting file names.**
+After installed you can use command ‘node index.js’ to start the prompts. <br> <br>**Please note that the file title index.js is used in this application to avoid conflicting file names.**
 ## Usage
 The application will be invoked by using the following command: bash +node index.js.
 Please see gif below for a full walk through or for a larger view visit my [YouTube Video]( https://youtu.be/R9ZsEAWB0ns). <br> ![](./media/HW9video.gif)
 ## License